-With an anticipatory celebration of Diana Ross’ 75th birthday, a tribute to the late, great Aretha Franklin, and a Motown retrospective, it was hard to miss Michigan’s influence on the music industry at the 61st Grammy Awards.
-However, you might have missed one of the state’s latest musical triumphs because it wasn’t part of the live television broadcast.
-Frankenmuth band Greta Van Fleet captured its first-ever Grammy for Best Rock Album of the Year with From the Fires.
+it was hard to miss Michigan’s influence on the music industry at the 61st Grammy Awards.
+There was a tribute to late, great Aretha Franklin, and a Motown retrospective.
+Plus, an evening highlight was the an anticipatory celebration of Diana Ross’ 75th birthday.
+However, you might have missed one of the state’s latest musical triumphs.
+It wasn’t part of the live television broadcast, but a local band won big.
+Frankenmuth’s own, Greta Van Fleet, captured its first-ever Grammy for Best Rock Album of the Year with From the Fires.

-Amazingly, the group beat out veteran bands like Alice In Chains and Fall Out Boy to claim the trophy for an EP, which is not even a full album.
-The Grammy accolades also included three other nominations, and are just the latest in a series of milestones for the young quartet.
+There was tough competition for Best Rock Album of the Year.
+Amazingly, the group beat out veteran bands like Alice In Chains and Fall Out Boy to claim the trophy.
+All that for an EP, which is not even a full album.
+The Grammy accolades also included three other nominations.
+These are just the latest in a series of milestones for the young quartet.

 The band’s skyrocket to national and global attention has been quick and impressive.
-Hailing from the tiny hamlet of Frankenmuth, brothers Jake, Sam, and Josh Kiszka started the band in 2012, and drummer Danny Wagner joined them in 2013.
+Hailing from the tiny hamlet of Frankenmuth, brothers Jake, Sam, and Josh Kiszka started the band in 2012.
+Drummer Danny Wagner joined them in 2013.

 The band’s unusual name is based on a local woman named Gretna Van Fleet.
 The guys were struggling to come up with a moniker for the group and she came up in conversation at a practice session.
 They dropped the “n” to make it easier to pronounce and the rest is history.
 Gretna has become quite a local star herself since that decision was made.